-PAT Testing has been systemically carried out in the UK since the 1990s because it is seen as an effective way of minimizing electrical risks in the workplace and assists organisations and individuals in following certain Health and Safety Regulations, such as The Electricity at Work Act (1989) and the UK Provision and Use of Work Equipment Regulations (1998).
+PAT Testing has been systemically carried out in the UK since the 1990s because it is seen as an effective way of minimising electrical risks in the workplace and assists organisations and individuals in following certain Health and Safety Regulations, such as The Electricity at Work Act (1989) and the UK Provision and Use of Work Equipment Regulations (1998).
 By having a planned system of inspection, you are more likely to ‘nip potential electrical problems in the bud’ because electrical systems and equipment left unchecked are likely to degrade which could lead to your undoing – both financially and in terms of health and safety legislation.

 What we do, will benefit you!

 Safety is of paramount importance to us and we don’t just do the bare minimum.
 We deliver high standards of testing at excellent value for money because we go above and beyond in terms of testing and customer service which makes us rather unique within our industry.
-For example, we will remove plug covers, where applicable, to check that a fuse is being used and is of the correct type; that terminal screws are tight (common cause of fires), etc.; and we carry out the visual checks and testing with our machines in accordance with the IEE (The Institute of Electrical Engineers) Code of Practice (3rd edition).
+For example, we will remove plug covers (where applicable) to check that a fuse is being used and is of the correct type; that terminal screws are tight (common cause of fires), etc.; and we carry out the visual checks and testing with our machines in accordance with the IEE (The Institute of Electrical Engineers) Code of Practice (3rd edition).
 To find out more about what our clients have been saying about us, please click testimonials.

-Our PAT Testing service guarantees
+Our PAT Testing service

-As the next step in your electrical maintenance, take a look at Periodic Inspection & Testing (fixed wiring inspection) as it is important to ensure that the fixed wiring of your installation is maintained and meets the required legislation.
+If you would like a PAT Testing quotation, please fill in the quick quote.
+As the next step in your electrical maintenance, take a look at Electrical Inspection and Testing (EICR) as it is important to ensure that the fixed wiring of your installation is maintained and meets the required legislation.